neondatabase/website/content/docs/guides/neon-github-integration.md

 Any GitHub Actions workflows that you've added to GitHub repositories that are dependant on these secrets and variables will no longer work.

-To remove the GitHub app:
+To remove the GitHub integration:

 1. In the Neon Console, navigate your account Profile.
 2. Select Account settings.